wickljas/PES_Board/docs/markdown/ws1.md

 # Workshop 1

 The first workshop aims to introduce the Nucleo-F446RE microcontroller.
-We will familiarize ourselfs with the Mbed Studio development environment, an IDE for coding and software/firmware development.
+We will familiarize ourselfs with Mbed Studio, an integrated development environment (IDE) for coding and software/firmware development.
 The workshop will start by analysing a given ***main.cpp*** file, it's structure, and the implementation of basic commands.

 Participants will explore hardware utilization, specifically the IR Sensor and a calibration process.
 To optimize the calibration parameters we will use either MATLAB or Python.

 ## Hardware

 >Part 1:
-> - NUCLEO-F446RE board
+> - Nucleo-F446RE board
 > - Mini USB cable for flashing and serial communication
 > - LED diode
 > - Jumper wires

 >Part 2:
-> - NUCLEO-F446RE board
+> - Nucleo-F446RE board
 > - Mini USB cable
-> - IR sensor (check which one you have in your kit, the model name is on the side, it will determine the maximum range of the suported measurements)
+> - IR sensor (check which one you have in your kit, the model name is on the side, it will determine the maximum supported range of the measurements)
-> - Additional wires to connect the sensor to the NUCLEO board
+> - Additional wires to connect the sensor to the Nucleo board
 > - Paper tape
 > - Length measuring tape

 ### Assignment

-We assume that you already have all necessary accounts set-up and software installed to conduct the workshop.
+We assume that you already have all necessary accounts set up and software installed to conduct the workshop.
 If not, go to: [Course Setup](../markdown/course_setup.md), and follow the instructions there.

 Furthermore, ensure that you are familiar with the general structure of the board.
 If not, refer to: [Nucleo F446RE](../../README.md#nucleo-f446re)